-During Warsaw Uprising 1944 tour you will learn about the Uprising.
-You will see monuments and memorials to Polish Home Army and Warsaw’s inhabitants, who resisted as well as places related to the history of Warsaw Uprising.
+During Warsaw Uprising 1944 tour, you will learn about the Uprising.
+You will see monuments and memorials to the Polish Home Army and Warsaw’s inhabitants, who resisted as well as places related to the history of the Warsaw Uprising.

 - Warsaw Uprising Monument

 - sewage transportation system-You will learn how Insurgents used that system to evacuate themselves from the Old Town

 - Wola district -where Germans troops were slaughtered in the first days of August 1944 app.
 50,000 inhabitants

 - By the end of the tour, we may visit the Warsaw Rising Museum – one of the best museums in Warsaw- (Optionally-visit must be booked in advance)

 (VAN for 1-7 passengers) Driving & Walking Tour

 Estimated Local Cash Needed: 30 PLN per person – Entrance fee to Warsaw Uprising Museum (optionally)